ufoss-org/ufoss-website/docs/kotysa/kotysa-r2dbc.md

 ```

 Check this [sample project](https://github.com/ufoss-org/kotysa/tree/master/samples/kotysa-ktor-r2dbc-coroutines) for a
-Ktor Netty application, that provides Coroutines support by default, with a R2DBC backend accessed via
+Ktor Netty application, that provides Coroutines support by default, with a R2DBC backend accessed via `kotysa-r2dbc`
-`kotysa-r2dbc-coroutines`

 ## Usage

-`kotysa-r2dbc-coroutines` provides a SQL client on top of `r2dbc-spi`,
+`kotysa-r2dbc` provides a coroutines SQL client on top of `r2dbc-spi`,
 it can be obtained via an Extension function directly on ```io.r2dbc.spi.ConnectionFactory```.

 It provides a SQL client API using ```suspend``` functions, and ```Flow``` from [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines).